Shared schema: when to use and when not to

 There are challenges when it comes to sharing schemas and data across architectural or organisational boundaries.
-In this post, we’ll look at the cost and potential pitfalls and come up with some simple rules to avoid them.
+In this post, we’ll look at the cost and potential pitfalls and come up with guidelines for when to use shared schema, and when not to.

 An example scenario